 Much like The Simpsons, Family Guy realistically wouldn't qualify for Getting Crap Past the Radar since that trope is mostly for shows that are family-friendly or kid-friendly, and Family Guy is neither, despite it having a Periphery Demographic of younger viewers.
 The show carries a TV-14 rating in America and a 15 rating in the UK for a reason.

-On the other hand, the writers do go out of its way to make FOX censors squirm and cry with his brand of offensive, often dark humor on this show and, to a lesser extent, his other shows (American Dad! and The Cleveland Show).
+On the other hand, the writers do go out of their way to make FOX censors squirm and cry with Seth Mac Farlane's brand of offensive, often dark humor on this show and, to a lesser extent, his other shows (American Dad! and The Cleveland Show).
 FOX does catch some of this and ask MacFarlane and company to change it (with the original scenes appearing on [adult swim] and/or DVD), but people make mistakes, and sometimes they don't catch everything:

 In Brian Sings and Swings, Meg inadvertently joins the Lesbian Alliance Club after making friends with a teenaged lesbian who thinks Meg is one too.
 She discovers this from a poster that says "See You Next Tuesday" on it.